| |

 But it’s also a sign of environmental problems like flea allergy dermatitis.

-Use a calculator to find out if your cat food has enough.
+Use a calculator to find out if your cat food is a protein-rich option.

 Choose Complete Cat Food

-Steer clear of phytate (high in grains) as these decrease nutrient absorption.
-Aim for meat rich cat food (more than 3 of the first 5 ingredients is a good rule of thumb).
+Steer clear of phytate rich foods (high in grains) as these decrease nutrient absorption.

 A statement of nutritional adequacy